dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 2. Correctness:
     We follow GFM syntax, but when some rules is too hard to implement, just breaking.
 3. Performance:
-    Performance is not out major concern.
+    Performance is not our major concern.

 ## Steps